jhonbergmann/untitled-ui/README.md

 ## ⚙️ Usage

 1. Start the development server: `yarn dev`
-1. Now access the following url in your browser `http://localhost:3000`
+1. Now access the following url in your browser: `http://localhost:3000`

 ## 📝 License